The Hanko 1941-1944 Team

 Besides archaeology, photography is another passion of mine.

-My name is Jaakko and I am a recently graduated archaeologist from the University of Oulu.
+My name is Jaakko and I am an archaeologist from the University of Oulu.

 In my master thesis I studied the memorials of WW2 in the north-east Finland as well as the changes in